Welcome!

 Registration

-All NYFA camps have open enrollment, though NYFA prerequisites may apply.
-No previous experience is required.
-The application for the camps may be filled out online.
+All NYFA camps have open enrollment, though NYFA prerequisites may apply for certain programs.
+No previous experience is required for Level I programs.
+The application for camps may be filled out online.
 A deposit ($500) is required to secure the camper’s spot in the program of their choice.
 Once the application and the deposit have been made, the camper will receive an online packet containing forms that must be filled out by the camper and their parents/ guardians.
-Such forms include COVID protocols, rules and regulations, medical forms and pick up release forms.
+Such forms include rules and regulations, medical forms and pick up release forms.

-In addition to signing all required forms, you will need to submit the Health Examination Form, front and back copy of medical insurance card detailing health information (for student), and a CURRENT photo (of student) in the Applicant Portal.
+In addition to signing all required forms, you will need to submit a Health Examination Form, front and back copy of medical insurance card detailing health information (for student), and a CURRENT photo (of student).
+Click here to download the Health Examination Form.

-Due to space restrictions we will not be asking parents to attend Monday Orientations.
-Due to this we ask you that please read the Welcome Letter Email from the Director of Programs in its entirety, which will arrive before your program starts.
+Due to space restrictions we will not be permitting parents to attend Monday Orientations.
+Due to this we ask that you please read the Welcome Letter Email from the Director of Programs in its entirety, which will arrive before your program starts.

 Supervision

-Students in the kids program will be supervised at all times – in class, while filming in the school or in the surrounding areas, at lunch, and up until the time they are picked up at the end of the day.
+Students in the kids program will be supervised at all times – in class, while filming in the school, at lunch, and up until the time they are picked up at the end of the day.

 The pick up process will include signing your student out with a teaching assistant at the end of each day at 4PM.
-Please refer to the details in your welcome letter.
+Please refer to your welcome letter for more information.

 Lunch